Bayesian mixture modeling using a mixture of finite mixtures with normalized inverse Gaussian weights: Introduction

 Although we also estimate $M$ in this paper, there are two important issues associated with its inference.
-First, for any finite data set, $M$ is not a well-defined quantity and cannot be directly inferred from the data.
-In certain application domains of mixture models, such as species sampling in biology \citep[see e.g.,][]{argiento2014density}, it is even expected that data from some components may not be observed at all.
+First, for any finite dataset, $M$ is not a well-defined quantity and cannot be directly inferred from the data.
+In certain application domains of mixture models, such as species sampling in biology \citep[see, e.g.,][]{argiento2014density}, it is even expected that data from some components may not be observed at all.
 Thus, given the data, we can only make predictions about $M$, and the prior on $M$ and the prior on the weight distribution play a crucial role.
 Second, the posterior distribution of $M$ is highly sensitive to model misspecification.
 Most consistency results for $M$ are derived under the assumption of model correctness \citep{nobile1994bayesian, miller2023consistency}.
-Therefore, when attempting to infer the number of mixture components, it is critically important to ensure that the data-generating process is appropriately captured.
+When attempting to infer $M$, it is critically important to ensure that the data-generating process is appropriately captured.